 Purchasing and Procurement

-When planning procurement objectives and strategies, the first step is to define the principal procurement objective in line with the company’s overarching strategic goals.
-The subsequent step entails the assignment of secondary objectives while ensuring compatibility between the procurement objectives and other functional objectives.
-Strategy planning can follow a similar approach, i.e first define a principal strategy in line with the procurement objective, then assign secondary strategies.
+When planning procurement objectives and strategies, the first step is to define the principal procurement objective in line with the company’s overall strategic goals.
+The subsequent step is to assign secondary objectives while ensuring compatibility between the procurement objectives and other functional objectives.
+Strategy planning can follow a similar approach, i.e. first define a principal strategy in line with the procurement objective, then assign secondary strategies.

 Make-or-Buy Decisions